tomatillodesign/tomatillo-design-yak-info-cards/readme.md

 Video content with custom thumbnails, play buttons, and modal or embedded playback.

 ### **🎯 Icon Cards**
 Font Awesome integration with custom icon support, perfect for feature highlights.
+Includes advanced duotone icon customization with progressive disclosure - start with a single primary color, optionally add an accent color, and customize opacity values when needed.

 ### **🖼️ Cover Cards**
 Full-cover layouts with intelligent text scaling and overlay content positioning.